id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

 After successfully completing [Tutorial 4](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/03-connect-to-the-internet/) and connected your ItsyBitsy to the Internet, follow the steps below to establish a basic MQTT connection with our MQTT server.

 {: .note }
-If you followed the tutorial for connecting your board to the WiFi you should already have a folder called `adafruit_esp32spi`, double check and if you don't have it be sure to get it from the bundle you just downloaded.
+If you followed the tutorial for connecting your board to the WiFi you should already have a folder called `adafruit_esp32spi`, double check and if you don't have it be sure to get it from the bundle listed below in point 1.

 {: .warning }
 Do not copy the entire .zip bundle to your CIRCUITPY device!
-Instead copy only the specific library folders that you need for this assignment.
-They are referenced in this tutorial.
+Instead copy only the specific libraries and folders that you need for this assignment.
+They are referenced in the steps below.

 1. Download the [Circuit Python library bundle for Version 9.x](https://circuitpython.org/libraries) if you haven’t already.